plaksnor/HASS-JablotronSystem/README.md

 ![Jablotron PIR sensor as binary_sensor in Home Assistant](https://i.imgur.com/nnUBorE.gif)

 As a user you don't want to define all your sensors one by one.
 And even if you would, how do know how to identify them?
-So currently the code is using hass.states.set() with an automatically generated entity_id "binary_sensor.jablotron_<device_id>" to keep track on devices which report a new state.

 ![Automatically add binary_sensor as soon as it changes state](https://i.imgur.com/GtJaDyC.gif)